UtilTap

 Sentence Counter

-Instant sentence count with readability grade, average length, and longest/shortest sentence highlights — no signup, no tracking.
+Sentence counter with readability grade, average length, and longest/shortest sentence highlights.
+Instant, private, no signup.

 Start typing or paste your text to see sentence stats